-People with Parkinson’s disease (PD) are in critical need of new, more effective therapies to treat the symptoms of the disease like dyskinesia and to stop its progression.
+People with Parkinson’s disease (PD) are in critical need of new, more effective therapies to treat the symptoms of the disease like Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s. and to stop its progression.

 Currently, an anti-viral drug called amantadine is used off label to treat dyskinesia — episodes of involuntary movements of the arms, legs and head.
 But amantadine carries risk of side effects such as insomnia and hallucinations.

 Fortunately, the U.S. Food and Drug Administration (FDA) approved Gocovri, an extended release amantadine preparation, to treat dyskinesia.
 It is the first drug FDA approved for this specific purpose.
 According to one randomized double-blinded and placebo-controlled study (the gold standard of research), patients who received Gocovri experienced improvements in their symptoms.
 Subjects were followed for six months.
 When patients were evaluated using the Unified Dyskinesia Rating Scale, a clinical scale for measuring response to therapies, the Gocovri group gained eight points over those in the placebo group.
 And two other recently published studies have confirmed the benefits of Gocovri for the treatment of dyskinesia.

 Gocovri is a one-a-day treatment designed to limit side effects.
 However, because no head-to-head test of generic amantadine versus Gocovri has been done, we do not know whether this new formulation is more effective.
 Still, many studies show that amantadine — in any formulation —can be effective in suppressing dyskinesia.
 A recent Parkinson’s Foundation study found that regular release amantadine alleviated dyskinesia.